HunterXProgrammer/Tasker-mdtest-v4/README.md

 **NOTE:-**
 >This section is helpful for those who want to make shell scripts to use `mdtest` to send messages.
 Not recommended for Tasker beginners since there are ready made Taskenet links in the Tasker Reddit Post that you can import.

-The previous **Project V2** was made with solely Tasker in mind and didn't have CLI support.

-I'm adding preliminary CLI support with some improvements in this **Project V3**.
+I'm adding preliminary CLI support with some improvements in this **Project V4**.

 #### CLI In Tasker
 Added preliminary CLI support to run `mdtest` from within Tasker itself using action [Run Shell].